21st-centuryman/micrograd-rs/README.md

 </div>

 ## ⇁  Welcome
 This is a thesis project to rewrite the [micrograd](https://github.com/karpathy/micrograd) framework by Andrej Karpathy to Rust.
-The purpose of our thesis is to discuss the properties of the Rust programming language and if they are suitable or necessary for large language models and at which stages they might or might not be applicable.
+The purpose of this thesis is to discuss the properties of the Rust programming language and if they are suitable or necessary for large language models and at which stages they might or might not be applicable.
 This thesis is planned to be presented in spring of 2025.

 ## ⇁  Example usage
 ```rs